Daldek/ArcTools/README.md

     - DEM ("filled_sinks" from "Raster Manipulation" script)
     - Rise (building heights, recommended value = 2) [m]
-    - Selected catchments (Select catchment from "Catchment_delineation" script (feature class) and save as a new feature class)
+    - Selected catchments (Select catchment from "Catchment_delineation" script (feature class) and save as a new feature class.
+You can also add a feature class from another source)
     - Buildings (feature class)
-    - buffer distance (selected catchment will be enlarged by this width) [m]
+    - buffer distance (selected catchment will be enlarged by this width.
+For the value 0, simplification of the catchment polygon will be automatically ommited) [m]
     - Output folder
+    - Catchment simlification (Parameter indicates whether the output polygon will be simplifield)

 - **MIKE2xyz**
     - Workspace -> place where user wants to save .xyz file